satyam19arya/K8s_EKS_terraform/readme.md

   }
 }
 ```
-### 🏠Lets setup the variable for our Infrastructure
+### Lets setup the variable for our Infrastructure
 Go to K8s_EKS_terraform/main/terraform.tfvars
 ```javascript
 REGION           = "us-east-1"